royk/new_modified/README.md

 new_modified
 ============

-New community site for modified.in
+New community site for freestyle footbag.